ReganRyanNZ/songbase/README.md

 If you don't have heroku access, send an email to songbase.brothers@gmail.com to request a DB dump (I think the app won't run without data in the db).

+## Using the API
+A few people have reached out about making a similar project, but using the data from songbase.
+This is great!
+May we all find ways to help one another serve our God and His people.
+My best recommendation here is to use songbase's api, either directly from the client or at least regularly syncing to your db.
+Here are the endpoints:

+- `https://songbase.life/api/v1/app_data` grabs all the data for songs and songbooks, this might be good for a giant refresh.
+​- `https://songbase.life/api/v1/languages` gets a list of all the languages in the db.
+- `https://songbase.life/api/v1/app_data?language=english` grabs all the data only for english songs (and so on for each language)​.
+If you get the languages first, and then fetch each language at the same time, you can download everything much faster, and have some songs loading before everything has finished.
+- ​`https://songbase.life/api/v1/app_data?updated_at=1655130159689` gets a list of data--but only what has changed after the `updated_at` timestamp.
+Songbase sends this with `updated_at` being the result of `new Date().getTime()` (in JS) to only get new data, instead of redownloading the entire db every time you load the site.
+This is pretty important if the client is fetching the API, since the full download will be several mb in size.

+If you are interested in the api for creating your own software, I would recommend checking out `app/assets/javascripts/components/SongDisplay.jsx` to see how the raw song data is converted to html (and transposing is also there).

 ## react-rails

 This was first a Rails app, now it uses React to allow state management and offline navigation.
 Instead of maintaining two separate apps, the frontend and backend are (somewhat mashed) together in this project.
 The main difference is that React is served through a Rails gem, and importing/exporting JS components doesn't work like a regular React project.